-The underwriting agreement provides that the obligation of the underwriters to purchase all of the common stock being offered to the public is subject to specific conditions, including the absence of any material adverse change in our business or in the financial markets and the receipt of certain legal opinions, certificates and letters from us, our counsel and our independent auditors.
+The underwriting agreement provides that the obligation of the underwriters to purchase all of the public is subject to specific conditions, including the absence of any material adverse change in our business or in the financial markets and the receipt of certain legal opinions, certificates and letters from us, our counsel and our independent auditors.
 Subject to the terms of the underwriting agreement, the underwriters will purchase all of the common stock being offered to the public, other than those covered by the over-allotment option described below, if any of these shares are purchased.